 THE AJGS LIBRARY – Books, Journals and Maps

-The AJGS Library catalog is now available to search online.
+The AJGS Library catalogue is now available to browse online.

-The library catalog is hosted on Libib.
-Click on the button (right) to search the catalog.
-The AJGS Library contains a wealth of resources for members to use to advance their research.
+The library catalogue is hosted on in AJHS Collections.
+The AJGS Library contains a wealth of resources members can use to advance their research.

-Our library is now based in DArlinghurst.
-If you would like to access a book from our library, please contact AJGS president Barbara Simon - president@ajgs.org.au - to arrange access.
+Our library is now based in the AJHS Office Darlinghurst (1st floor, Sydney Jewish Museum).
+If you would like to access a book from our library, please contact AJGS president Barbara Simon - vicepresident@ajhs.com.au - to arrange access.

 A small selection of critical genealogical resources are also held for Society members in the reference section of Waverley Library.
 These can be accessed during library opening hours.